 Ozarka® Brand Natural Spring Water is sourced from various east-Texas springs located in 7,200 acres of woodlands in Henderson, Walker and Wood counties.
 Beneath this beautiful countryside, the rocks are composed mostly of silica–remnants from when the seas retreated from the area during the Cretaceous Period (approximately 80 million years ago).
 Because silica does not dissolve easily, the water from our spring sources is relatively low in mineral content, which is the reason for Ozarka’s refreshing great taste.

 We continue to review our current sources and occasionally seek new sources that meet our natural spring water requirements and standards.

 Ozarka Bottled Water Quality Report

-We’ve broken down a sample mineral content for you here, so you can see why you enjoy Ozarka® Brand Natural Spring Water.
+We’ve broken down the mineral content so you can see why you enjoy Ozarka® Brand Natural Spring Water.
 All values provided in milligrams/liter (mg/l) unless indicated otherwise.

 Water Quality Regulations and Oversight